opentofu/opentofu/docs/static-evaluation.md

   - [ ] Variable defaults/validation?
   - [ ] Provisioners
   - [ ] Moved blocks

-## Blockers:
-### Testing

-Existing testing within OpenTofu is fragmented and more sparse than we would like.
-Additional test coverage will be needed before, during and after many of the following items.

-Code coverage should be inspected before refactoring of a component is undertaken to guide the additional test coverage required.
-We are not aiming for 100%, but should use it as a tool to understand our current testing.

-A comprehensive guide on e2e testing should be written, see #1536.

-## Common Conceptual Mistakes
-* Modules are "namespaces" not "objects" and can circularly reference each other's vars/outputs as long as there is no loop.
+  - [ ] Variables/locals in encryption

 ## Core Implementation:

 ### Overview of original process and structures

-Performing an action in OpenTofu (init/plan/apply/etc...) takes the following steps (simplifed):
+Performing an action in OpenTofu (init/plan/apply/etc...) takes the following steps (simplified):
-* A command in the command package parses the configuration in the current directory
+* Step 1: A command in the command package parses the configuration in the current directory
-  - The module's configuration is loaded into configs.ModuleFile structures
+  - The module's configuration is loaded into `configs.ModuleFile` structures
-    - hcl fields like module.source and backend.configuration are evaluated without any eval context (no vars, funcs)
+    - hcl fields like `module.source` and `backend.configuration` are evaluated without any eval context (no vars, funcs)
     - config items are validated (which should not be done here, see #1467)
-  - configs.ModuleFile structures are merged into configs.Module using various rules
+  - `configs.ModuleFile` structures are merged into configs.Module using various rules
-  - configs.Module is used to build config.Config which represents the module and it's location within the module config tree
+  - `configs.Module` is used to build config.Config which represents the module and it's location within the module config tree
-  - configs.Module.ModuleCalls are iterated through to recursively pull in modules using the same procedure.
+  - `configs.Module.ModuleCalls` are iterated through to recursively pull in modules using the same procedure.
 * The command constructs a backend from the configuration
-* The command excutes the operation using the backend and the configuration
+* The command executes the operation using the backend and the configuration
-  - The configs.Config module tree is walked and used to build a basic graph
+  - The `configs.Config` module tree is walked and used to build a basic graph
   - The graph is transformed and linked based on references detected between nodes
   - The graph is evaluated by walking each node after it's dependencies have been evaluated.

-### Config processing
+### Config loading

-The config loading process for a given module above will need to be broken into two stages:
+The config loading process in Step 1 above for a given module above will need to be broken into two stages:
 * Parse and load the configuration into configs.Module without doing any evaluation
 * Setup a static evalation context based on the current configs.Module

 Additionally, variables passed in from the given module's parent will need to be tracked and known if they are static or dynamic.
+TODO expand, reference `config.Config` tree building.

 ### Static Evaluation
-At the heart of this project lies a simplified evaluator and evaluation scope, similar to what currently exist in the tofu and lang package.
+At the heart of this (What is this???) project lies a simplified evaluator and evaluation scope, similar to what currently exist in the tofu and lang package.
+(Why simplified?
+What's the difference to the normal one?)

 Any static evaluator must be able to:
 * Evaluate a hcl expression or block into a single cty value
-* Provide detailed insight into why a given expression or block can not be turned into a cty value
+  - Provide detailed insight into why a given expression or block can not be turned into a cty value
 * Be scoped to a given context
 * Be easily cloned to support for_each/count iterations
+  - TODO expand on for_each / count requirements

 There are three potential paths in implementing a static evaluator:
-* Build a custom streamlined solution for this specific problem and it's current use cases
+* Build a custom streamlined (?) solution for this specific problem and it's current use cases
   - This approach was taken in the prototypes
   - Can be flexible during development
   - Does not break other packages